partner-it/firebase-rest-php/README.md

 ```

-The returned object is a `FireBaseResponse` object, to just get the data use
+The returned object is a `FirebaseResponse` object, to just get the data use

 ```
 <?php